It can be tricky to get your hands on rabbit for raw dog food, so today I’m sharing where you can find it, along with tips of how to get a deal on it.

 When you put your own raw dog food together, it’s likely more practical to include different cuts of meat from different protein sources in your dog’s individual meals.

-It’s important to understand that balanced meals consist of muscle meat, secreting organs, raw meaty bones and the optional veggie/fruit mix, so an example of this could be:
+It’s important to understand that balanced meals consist of muscle meat, secreting organs, raw meaty bones and the optional veggie/fruit mix.

 For example, my pup Wally can’t have chicken, quail, pheasant, salmon, sardines or green lipped mussels, along with several veggies and fruit.
 As of late, I also suspect that pork (and maybe even turkey) makes him itchy.